 Let's take a closer look at the pros of dog spaying:

 Apart from the benefits to your pet specifically, dog spaying has some very significant benefits to dogs as a whole.

-I'd have to say that the 'pros' of sterilizing your dog definitely outweigh the 'cons', there are some disadvantages that you need to know about.
+Although everything points to the fact that the 'pros' of sterilizing your dog definitely outweigh the 'cons', there are some disadvantages that you need to know about.
+These include:

-The current recommendations are to get the procedure done when a pup is between 5 and 7 months old, before she has her first heat cycle.
+The current recommendations are to get the procedure done when a pup is between 5 and 7 months old.

 This is based on two criteria:

 Both of these play a role in determining what age is best to neuter your pup, but they're not set-in-stone.